lix2ng/qdsv/README.md

 # qDSA

-This is qDSA, the quotient Digital Signature Algorithm by Joost Renes.
+This is qDSA, the quotient Digital Signature Algorithm, specifically the Genus-2 variant by Joost Renes.
 I have modified the original Cortex-M0 code to better support Cortex-M4.
-Now with Cortex-M3 being added to the list, practically all Cortex-M cores can run at optimized speed -- Well, almost there; support for Thumb-2 without UMAAL instruction, namely M3 and M33+nodsp, still has room for improvement.
+Now with Cortex-M3 being added to the list, practically all Cortex-M cores can run at optimized speed.

 It's intended for use in a bootloader for Secure Firmware Update or Secure Boot.
 Since verifier was my main focus, I named the package "qdsv".
 The signing and DH routines are still available in the source.

+A few words about performance data: they are collected on uVision instruction set simulator, which has some limitations.
+The cycle numbers are by no means accurate.
+However if your MCU has code cache (most fast ones have), Flash wait cycles can be ignored if you're counting milli-seconds.
+M0 and M3 should be pretty close, but M4 and M7 have pipelined long MAC instructions and M7 is dual-issue, you may expect 100-300Kc extra savings.

 You'll need arm-none-eabi-gcc to compile.
 Details are all in the code comments.